Ashurek85/ExcelProcessor/README.md

      - SheetName: the name of the Excel sheet referenced.
      - Implementation of the Parse method.
 The operations to be performed on the Excel sheet will be indicated.

 3. Implement IExcelSheetParser.
-Parse method usually follow the following steps:
+Parse method usually follows these steps:
    - Initialize cursor in a cell
-   - Perform read operations on the cell: ReadValue, ReadValueAsDateTime, ReadValueAsInteger, etc
+   - Perform reading operations on the cell: ReadValue, ReadValueAsDateTime, ReadValueAsInteger, etc
    - User cursor to move to another position: NextColumn or NextRowFromOrigin
-   - Continue with perform operations on cell to load TEntityReaded instance
+   - Continue performing operations on cell to load TEntityReaded instance
    - If a error is found you can register it as CellError (with cell reference), RowError (with row reference) or GlobalError (fatal error)

 4. Validate IExcelReaderResult<TEntityReaded>.
 You can:
-   - Check if has errors: result.Errors
+   - Check if it has errors: result.Errors
    - Get TEntityReaded.
 You probably want to validate the entity data

-For more information see the complete example: project ExcelProcessor.Examples.Reader
+For further information, see the complete example: project ExcelProcessor.Examples.Reader

 ```C#
 IExcelGenerator excelGenerator = new ExcelGenerator();